Archive of selected Georgian street art works. 2021-2023.

 Despite the multilingual nature of the local street art scene, it can happen that there is little context that could provide the basis for interpretation.
 In addition, some street artists hide their identity, thus making it more difficult to establish consistency concerning themes and style in their works.

-However, the challenges do not diminish the role street art plays in the formation of the urban linguistic landscape of the cities.
+However, the challenges do not diminish the role graffiti plays in the formation of the urban linguistic landscape of the cities.

 Concerning anonymity, it allows some artists to have a possibility of self-expression without fear of being under any pressure.

-Street art has a rich yet contentious history, as its very nature has sparked ongoing debates about whether it qualifies as legitimate artistic expression or should be viewed merely as an act of vandalism.
+“Subject matter shapes the response — as Gagosh, one of the pioneers of Georgian street art, put it: ‘If you draw flowers, no one will come and fine you.’”
 Nowadays, the appearance of most murals is the result of the artist's contract with the authorities and house residents as the implementation of such plans requires a lot of time and an abundance of painting materials; it is impossible without the use of additional technical means (like auto-lift, etc.) and other difficulties.

 Murals have become powerful tools for transforming neighborhoods and diluting visual corporate control of the urban environment.

 In the context of street art, the modern muralism movement initially emerged as a form of rebellion and self-expression.
-Artists sought to reclaim public spaces and challenge societal norms.
 In essence, the mural painting movement began as a powerful tool for communication, empowerment, and social change and became a way to democratize art, making it visible to everyone, not just an elite few.

-A significant milestone occurred in 2019 when Georgia hosted its first International Mural Festival.
-As part of this event, artists transformed numerous walls into striking works.
+A significant milestone occurred in 2019 when Georgia hosted its first “Tbilisi Mural Fest,” founded by Besik Maziashvili.
+As part of this event, artists transformed numerous walls.

 The “Tbilisi Mural Fest” is an annual event that invites artists from across the globe to paint large-scale murals on buildings and walls.
 In addition to the murals, the festival hosts workshops, lectures, and exhibitions to foster a deeper understanding and appreciation of street art culture.
-It features a diverse range of styles, techniques, and themes—from lifelike portraits and abstract designs to political messages and humor.
+It features a diverse range of styles, techniques, and themes — from lifelike portraits and abstract designs to political messages and humor.
 The festival welcomes authors, including celebrated muralists, to take part in its events, but at the same time, it actively supports local artists and up-and-coming talent, offering them a unique platform.
-Over two weeks every September, visitors have the opportunity to witness the creative process up close, engage with artists, and participate in public events like workshops and panel discussions.
-Following decades of unregulated construction, efforts emerged to repurpose the grey districts of panel houses as open-air galleries.
+It takes typically between August and December, over a period of several weeks make it possible to convert grey districts into open-air galleries.
+During this period, visitors have the opportunity to witness the creative process up close, engage with artists, and participate in public events like workshops and panel discussions.

 The festival was founded with the support of Berlin and Tbilisi city halls, so modern art could grow internationally and transform post-Soviet architecture.
 The organizers emphasize that the primary goal of the festival is to foster community engagement, encourage cultural dialogue, and facilitate creative exchange while also enhancing the urban environment and leaving a legacy for the city.
 This focus was on both artistic and social impact.
 Since its inception, the festival has drawn increasing attention from international media, art professionals, and cultural tourists, establishing itself as a recurring fixture on the region's cultural calendar.
-In a relatively short time, “Tbilisi Mural Fest” has extended far beyond Tbilisi to other major Georgian cities and uses techniques like 3D video mapping.
-The festival has been covered in publications and has been positively received by local communities, with a growing reputation as a platform for cultural exchange.
+Since 2024, “Tbilisi Mural Fest” has extended its reach beyond Tbilisi to other major Georgian cities.
+The festival has been covered in publications and has been positively received by local communities, with a growing reputation as a platform for cultural exchange and experiments.

-Though it is still a relatively new and evolving phenomenon, street art has already left a profound mark on the visual landscape.
-It has captured the gazes of both locals and visitors, who can explore the works simply by wandering through the streets.
+Street art in Georgia has already left a profound mark on the visual landscape.
+Locals and visitors can explore the works simply by wandering through the streets.

 In addition to famous foreign muralists participating in the festivals or creating artworks on their own, there is a strong Georgian constellation of artists.